seanreed1111/sql-recipes/recipes.md

 ## Discussion
 ## DISTINCT eliMINates duplicates but doesn’t show which values actually were duplicated in the original data.
 You can use HAVING to find unique values in situations to which DISTINCT does not apply.
 HAVING can tell you which values were unique or nonunique.
 ## The following statements show the days on which only one driver was active, and the days on which more than one driver was active.
-They’re based on using HAVING and COUNT( ) to deterMINe which travel_date values are unique or nonunique:
+They’re based on using HAVING and COUNT( ) to determine which travel_date values are unique or nonunique:
 ```sql
 SELECT travel_date, COUNT(travel_date)
 FROM driver_log